-Even though lack of insulin could be fatal for people with diabetes, the prices keep increasing.
+Even though lack of insulin could be fatal for those with the condition, the prices keep increasing.

-According to a survey of people with type 1 diabetes conducted in March 2016, the average cost of managing diabetes monthly in the US is a shocking $360.
+According to a survey of those with type 1 conducted in March 2016, the average cost of managing the codntion monthly in the US is a shocking $360.

 Moreover, a single vial of insulin costs from $14 to $300 and a vial of Humalog costs $435.
 Besides, every person has a different insulin requirement.
 For some, one vial may be enough, but for others, more are necessary, says Gabbay.

 With the already existing condition coverage, the passing of the ACA means that insurance companies all across the US can’t deny people with treatment or coverage.

 While this was a positive change, it doesn’t solve the problem of insulin insecurity.

 In other words, insurance companies, still control how much insulin patients get.
 As a result, they often determine the amount an average patient would use, even though the amount varies from person to person.

 Therefore, one patient may need more insulin, while a different one will need less.
 It is like telling a person you can get this much air today, even though you need much more, said Samantha Caviness.

 Her insurance covered only twenty-one days’ worth of insulin for a month if she didn’t change to a mail-order pharmacy.